tsuneko/Orange-Juice/README.md

 # Orange-Juice 1.28.5
 Simple Currency Cheat for 100% Orange Juice [Steam].
 All it does is set each currency type to their maximum values so you can buy whatever you want from the store.
-Version 1.26 added a Valentines Event where you have to collect chocolates, this cheat will also set that value to the maximum.
+Version 1.26 added a Valentines Event where you have to collect chocolates, this has been removed from 1.27.

 [Latest Release](https://github.com/tsuneko/Orange-Juice/releases/download/1.28.5/999.Orange.Juice.Steam.1.28.5.zip)